oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 ```bash
 node marketplace.js
 ```
-You should see in the terminal output that both Bob and Alice have a balance of 50.
+You should see in the terminal output that both Bob and Alice have a balance of 50 tokens.

 ## 12. Bob downloads the dataset